ursaturnine/tell-me-where-app/README.md

 # tell-me-where-app

 This app was created as a Capstone project for Ada Developers Academy by Tyrah Gullette and Liliana Parra (@lili4x4 on GitHub).
-Tell Me Where is a mobile app for creating and finding restaurant recommendations to/from friends.
+Tell Me Where is a mobile app for sharing restaurant recommendations with friends.

 ## Feature Set